-The Partnership was formed under the laws of the Province of British Columbia under the name "Maple Leaf 2020 Flow-Through Limited Partnership" pursuant to the Partnership Agreement between the General Partner and the Initial Limited Partner, and became a limited partnership effective January 31, 2020, the date of filing of its Certificate of Limited Partnership.
+The Partnership was formed under the laws of the Province of British Columbia under the name "Maple Leaf 2021 Flow-Through Limited Partnership" pursuant to the Partnership Agreement between the General Partner and the Initial Limited Partner.
 Certain provisions of the Partnership Agreement are summarized in this Offering Memorandum.
 See Item 4.1, "Capital Structure".